Log ind

 Around 65% of Denmark’s single-family homes were built before 1980, corresponding to 740,000 houses.
 These houses did not meet the energy requirements first introduced with the BR79 building regulations.
 Thermal bridges lead to mould, and leaky windows give rise to draughts, including draughts along the floor.
 Airing out is often insufficient to remedy these problems, resulting in poor air quality due to particulate pollution and chemical emissions.
 Indoor climate renovation entails insulation, elimination of draughts and installation of mechanical ventilation with heat recovery.
 All of these measures impact energy consumption.

-Realdania By & Byg’s project “Healthy Homes - Renovation” is expected to end in 2021.
+Realdania By & Byg’s project “Healthy Homes - Renovation” ended in 2022.

 Bungalow from the 1930's